edgarpf/aws-csaa-tips/README.md

 - Changes made in a Security Group is immediately implemented to all associated EC2 instances.

+- Direct Connect creates a direct, private connection from your on-premises data center to AWS, letting you establish a 1-gigabit or 10-gigabit dedicated network connection using Ethernet fiber-optic cable.

+- You manage your DB engine configuration through the use of parameters in a DB parameter group.
+DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.

 - The allowed block size is between a /28 netmask and /16 netmask.

 - The CIDR block must not overlap with any existing CIDR block that's associated with the VPC.